-Rarely they may be opened and drained if they are large enough to cause problems with the shape of the cervical canal, which can examinations more difficult.
+Rarely, they may be opened and drained if they are large enough to cause problems with the shape of the cervical canal, which can make pelvic exams more difficult.

 Nabothian cysts do not cause any harm.
 They are a benign

-This condition is usually discovered during a routine pelvic examination.
+Most of the time, this condition is found during a routine pelvic exam.

 There is no known prevention.

 Lentz GM.
 History, physical examination, and preventive health care.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.